wojciech-jakubowski/wojciech-jakubowski.github.io/_posts/2022-01-08-cloud-data-platform-architecture.md

 1. Data is ingested from the source system by some components from the ingestion layer and stored in the storage layer.
 There are multiple ways this can be done: data can be either pulled or pushed in batches, or processed as an infinite, continuous stream of messages.

 2. The storage layer is usually comprised of internal layers sometimes called raw, cleaned, prepared (or bronze, silver, gold [as promoted by Databricks](https://databricks.com/blog/2019/08/14/productionizing-machine-learning-with-delta-lake.html)).
 Those layers represent different levels of data quality and reusability (more on that in the future).
-Data is moved and transformed through these internal layers by some ETL/ELT data processing tools.
+Data is moved and transformed through these internal layers by some ETL/ELT processing tools.

 3. The data is then loaded into a semantic layer which is carefully designed, client-facing representation (model) of the specific business domains or a use-case-oriented data solution.

 4. Finally, the data is exposed to end-users by components from the consumption layer such as BI tools (PowerBI), APIs, apps, message queues, etc.

 A process that implements the flow described above (steps 1-3) is called a *data pipeline*.
-It can be implemented using many different technologies, it is usually a combination of an orchestrator and ETL tool.
+It can be implemented using many different technologies.
+Usually, it is a combination of an orchestrator and an ETL tool or a stream processing tool.

 #### Processing types